 What’s new in the Report?

-As the updated Report is presented as an updated webpage, it is more difficult to see updates from previous versions.
+As the updated Report is presented as an updated webpage, tracking changes from previous versions can be challenging.
 We have picked out the following points of interest:

 General insurance perimeter: The FCA notes that since Brexit and the end of the temporary permissions regime, they have seen instances where UK based persons are providing services for or on behalf of a non-UK authorised overseas insurer.
 The FCA acknowledges that while it is for a UK court to decide what may amount to doing insurance business in the UK, the FCA is keeping the need for guidance in this area under review. |